duxmazter46/sft-project/README.md

    Stores SQL scripts for database management:

-   * `setup.sql`: Initializes tables and database schema.
+   * `setup.sql`: Initializes tables and database schema and set for permission.

    * `snapshot.sql`: Contains database snapshots or backups.